 The Asian Development Bank is the largest single issuer of Australian-dollar social bonds.
-Social bond funds are exclus-

-Social bond runds are exclusively applied to eligible projects, in line with principles set down by the International Capital Markets Association.
-Sustainable bonds are those where the financing can be used for a mixture of social and green projects.
-They are part of a broader categories of ESG-related bonds, a global market estimated by Moody's to be worth more than \$USL3 trillion (\$2 trillion).
+Social bond funds are exclusively applied to eligible projects, in line with principles set down by the International Capital Markets Association.
+Sustainable bonds are those where the financing car be used for a mixture of social and green projects.
+They are part of a broader categories of ESG-related bonds, a global market estimated by Moody's to be worth more than \$USI.3 trillion (\$2 trillion).